-- 1) Channel recreation use to a formal designated trail system, thereby reducing the impact of recreational users elsewhere in the Bio-Zone area. - 2) Create a series of designated access routes and various trail types throughout the central and western sections of the Bio-Zone that will reduce damage through controlled access and use.
-Ensure the Albuquerque Police Department's Open Space Unit monitors the area and issues citations to violators. - 3) Create interpretive resources for educating members of the public about the Bio-Zone, the restoration process and its stewardship. - 4) Expand the Open Space staff to help take on more restoration projects, and increase the budget to help purchase restoration materials
+- 1) Channel recreation use to a formal designated trail system, thereby reducing the impact of recreational users elsewhere in the Bio-Zone area. - 2) Create a series of designated access routes and various trails types throughout the central and western sections of the Bio-Zone that will reduce damage through controlled access and use.
+Ensure the Albuquerque Police Department's Open Space Unit to monitor the area and issue citations to violators. - 3) Create interpretive resources for educating members of the public about the Bio-Zone, the restoration process and its stewardship. - 4) Improvements depend on available OS staff and funds.
+Expanding the OS staff will help facilitate more projects for restoration while greater expenditures will help OS buy restoration materials.

-8.3.
-Property Improvements
+8.3 Property Improvements